 The Sage Projects philosophy is balance.
 A healthy balance and high quality of life through sustainability while living in syncronicity with nature instead of working against it and causing pollution.
-We work together to share methods of sustainable longterm balance.
-And to have more freedom while helping to create a more healthy planet for the future.
-TSP helps to empower citizens with the resources they need to implement and share innovative processes in a pay it forward manner to restore the environment, social health, and vitality of communities while residents have more free time to pursue individual goals and dreams.
+We work together to share sustainable technologies.
+As a group we can work to create a more healthy planet for the future.
+TSP helps to empower citizens with the resources they need to implement and share innovative processes in a pay it forward manner to restore the environment, social health, and vitality of communities while residents have more free time to pursue individual goals.

 Costs: We provide ad space to third party advertisers to help pay for our website expenses.
 That is why you see ads on our pages.
 Please visit advertisers webpages to help us with website costs.

-Green Energy: If you are interested in the green energy field supporting wind and solar power, there is an opportunity for those with a background in sales to work as a consultant for a national company that is growing across the country.
+Green Energy: If you are interested in the green energy field supporting wind and solar power, there is an opportunity for those with a background in sales to work as a consultant for a national green energy company that is growing across the country.
 Account representatives are needed for training and account management.
 District managers are also needed who have excellent leadership and team building skills.
-You should be a people person with some work history in sales.
+You should be a people person with some work history in sales or marketing or technology.
 This company has a lucrative compensation plan and the best part is that you can telecommute and have a flexible schedule.

 After a few years the owner started to run into sustainability issues due to tax hikes.
 Like most owners, he had a mortage.
 He had the rents at an amount to cover all the bills in a not for profit plan with a small amount of income for maintenance costs and repairs.
-The city added a new tax that they called a "hospital district tax".
-Then later that year some new condos and apartment buildings were built nearby and other owners renovated their buildings.
+The city raised taxes as the population grew.
+Then later that year some new condos and apartment buildings were built nearby.
 The property taxes were going to double in the next two years.
 Because of the huge tax hike, the only option for the owner was to raise rents to market rate or sell.
 The intention was never to have market rate rents for profit, so he sold the property.
 The tentants had to move further away from downtown into run down apartments in lower quality neighborhoods to find similar rents.
 Based on that experience we have structured our projects to avoid those financial risks so that we can be sustainable longterm.

-Communities: Through sharing experience, education, experimentation, trial and error, and discovery, a great deal of progress can be made in positive ways while we work toward living in a world that is more sustainable and with less environmental pollution.
+Communities: Through sharing experience, education, experimentation, trial and error, and discovery, a great deal of progress can be made.
 Daily living does not have to be expensive or cause pollution to the environment.
 Most of us are, or have been renters.
-The cost of home maintenance, utilities, land, and taxes is making it more and more difficult to own a home.
+The cost of home maintenance, utilities, land, fuel, medical care, and taxes is making it more and more difficult to own a home.
 Some of our friends have been managers of properties or have worked in real estate or finance.
 We have been comparing notes and sharing experience and information about the cost of living over the years.
-Most of us have realized that unless you have a higher than average income, and have a two income family, it may not be worth it to be strapped to a 30 year mortgage where most of your payment is going to a bank in the form of interest.
+Most of us have realized that unless you have a higher than average income, and have a two income family, it may not be worth it to be strapped to a 30 year mortgage where most of your income is going to a bank.
 If you move within ten years, only a very small amount of your payments have actually gone to lower your loan balance.
-So after all the money you paid every month for years, your loan balance is almost the same as when you started, so you pretty much starting from scratch.
-Where did most of the money go?
-To the bank in the form of income.
+So after all the money you paid every month for years, your loan balance is almost the same as when you started, so you pretty much starting from scratch while most of your income went to the bank.

 Pay it Forward Mentors: By helping share information about off grid living systems, some of us now have no utility bills and grow most of our own vegetables and share surplus crops.
 It is possible to lower our cost of living while having more free time to enjoy personal interests but it takes education and experimenting, and unless you know people with experience who know what works and what does not and who are willing to educate others and share information it can be very difficult and expensive to figure out what works.
-When it comes to a sustainable planet, there are better choices out there than what you usually see advertised but you need experienced mentors to find out what works, or you need to work for years to find out.
+When it comes to a sustainable planet, there are better choices out there than what you usually see advertised, but you need experienced mentors to find out what works, or you need to work for years to find out.

-Ecovillages and Carbon Footprint: Many people do not want to live in a way that causes more pollution for the environment.
-There are alot of people talking about sustainability and some form groups to live together in a mroe sustainable way.
+Ecovillages: Many people do not want to live in a way that causes more pollution for the environment.
+There are alot of people talking about sustainability and some form groups to live together in a more sustainable way.
 We spend our vacation time in remote ecovillages that have a low cost of living, organic gardens, fresh organic eggs, and fresh milk.
 When you have clean water and high quality fresh food, your medical bills are usually much lower.
 These places are not close to colleges and major employers so we cannot live there full time.
 Our intention is to create a few similar places that are close to urban centers while living in a quiet setting in a sustainable way so we can enjoy the same lifestyle while we are not on vacation.
-This is a large task so a person cannot do it alone.
-We already have several friends who are very interested.

 Unnecessary Pollution: The earth has had life for over 700 million years.
 From the time man invented the airplane to the time the first nuclear bomb was dropped on a city was only fifty years.
 Our technological development has gotten way ahead of our social and spiritual development.
 We have become dangerous to ourselves and others and to the biosphere of the earth.
 All of this is unnecessary.
 Its time to work together for the common good.
 New developments are happening but they take many years to take hold.
 Fuel cell vehicles, wind farms, and solar systems were developed many years ago but are not yet mainstream.

 Can conscious decision-making be a potential remedy to create a more sustainable future?
-Most of it is just a personal choice but people first need to be informed.
-Humanity currently has the knowledge to have a restorative model of living in balance with the planet, without doing harm and causing pollution, by utilizing sustainable and mindful development.
-Our urban ecovillage plan is designed to be a not for profit organization that is self funding to create a lower cost of higher quality living with systems maintained by members and by those who come to learn and volunteer.
+Most of it is just a personal choice but people first need to be informed and educated.
+Humanity currently has the knowledge to have a restorative model of living in balance with the planet, without doing harm and causing pollution, by utilizing sustainable choices.
+Our urban ecovillage plan is designed to be a not for profit organization that is self funding to create a lower cost of higher quality living with systems maintained by members.
 We are not concerned about how large our network becomes as long as we all work togeher.
-Our intention is to provide information and let it have the opportunity to grow and pay it forward.

 Experience: Some of our friends are certified builders, licenced teachers, permaculture gardeners, facilitators, and renewable energy experts.
 We have found some areas around the United States where we can develp an urban ecovillage close to major employers while still living in a quiet country setting.
 The land taxes are higher when you are closer to an urban center, so we plan to use funds from the CSA, workshops, and a bread and breakfast to help cover that cost.
 Our utility bills will hopefully be zero and we will also earn income from our wind and solar systems sending energy to the main local grid.
 Rents are intended to be lower than average and used for expenses in a not for profit plan with financial transparency for members.